delta94/brandonskerritt.github.io/_posts/2018-03-01-probability-statistics.md

 Sometimes we don't care about "fairness" and sometimes unbiased samples can lead to unexpected results.

+# Random Variables

+Remember earlier when we said that random variables are functions?
+Well, if you apply a random variable to a sample space, a population like so:

+$$ r(s) $$

+You get a **biased** data set from that sample space.
+It's biased because we're not randomly picking people in the set; we are applying a filter - a rule to the set to get a subset of the population.

-# Mean Average Value
+# Mean Average Value with Random Variables

-Given a population, S, whose members are sampled according to a distribution, D. The mean (expected) value of the random variable (remember random variables?) r(s) under D is denoted as
+Given a population, S, whose members are sampled according to a distribution, D. The mean (expected) value of the random variable r(s) under D is denoted as

 $$e_d[S] = \sum^{}_{s \in S} D(s)r(s)$$